-We are the UK’s biggest mixed youth organisation.
-We change lives by offering 6 to 25-year-olds fun and challenging activities, unique experiences, everyday adventure and the chance to help others so that we make a positive impact in communities.
+We are part of The Scouts, the UK’s biggest mixed youth organisation.
+We change lives by offering 6 to 25-year-olds fun and challenging activities, unique experiences, skills for life and the chance to help others so that we make a positive impact in communities.
 Find out more about Scouting.

 Locally we provide fun, challenge & adventure to over 800 young people across Wrexham County Borough.
 You can see the sort of activities we get up to be checking our Twitter feed, Facebook page, YouTube videos and Instagram pictures.
 Yes, we’re fully social media compliant!